mailjet/drupal8-mailjet-module-apiv3/README.md

 The Mailjet plugin relies on the PHPMailer v5.2.21 for sending emails.

-To install PHPMailer via composer use: NOT SUPPORTED YET!
+To install PHPMailer via composer use: NOT SUPPORT YET!

 To install PHPMailer manually: